cwi-swat/ifip-wg216/meetings/LosAngeles2016.md

 <p />
 <h5><a name="Alessandro_Warth_Growing_Languag"> </a> Alessandro Warth: Growing Language Designers </h5>
 <p />
 Despite the high caliber of our students, the recurring Programming Language Design Seminar at UCLA did not consistently generate the kind of output we had hoped for.
-One issue was that students lacked the PL prototyping chops required to do meaningful work in such a short time — 10 weeks fly by when you’re having fun.
+One issue was that students lacked the PL prototyping chops required to do meaningful work in such a short time ï¿½ 10 weeks fly by when youï¿½re having fun.
 Last year we created a new class to address this problem.
-Thanks in part to a novel framework that aims to minimize unnecessary friction and give students “instant gratification” when possible, the new class was a great success and turned out to be much more popular than we anticipated.
+Thanks in part to a novel framework that aims to minimize unnecessary friction and give students ï¿½instant gratificationï¿½ when possible, the new class was a great success and turned out to be much more popular than we anticipated.
 (Joint work with Todd Millstein and Alan Kay.)
 <p />
 <p />
 <h4><a name="Eelco_Visser_The_Name_Binding_Ga"> </a> Eelco Visser: The Name Binding Game </h4>